fastify/fastify/docs/Guides/Recommendations.md

     failureThreshold: 5
 ```

-## Capacity planning for production
+## Capacity Planning For Production
 <a id="capacity"></a>

 In order to rightsize your fastify application deployment in production,